homiedopie/beberlei.de/drafts/monolithic_repositories_with_php_and_composer.rst

 This is an early access preview, please test this, provide feedback if you see this as a valuable or not and about possible extensions.
 See the `README
 <https://github.com/beberlei/fiddler>`_ for more details about functionality
 and implementation details.
-One possible future development could be picking one of the existing build tools and adding PHP support that replicates this prototype.
-Pants looks to be the only one offering sane plugin mechanism at the moment.

-The code is very rough and simple right now, you will probably stumble accross some bugs.
+The code is very rough and simple right now, you will probably stumble accross some bugs, please `report them <https://github.com/beberlei/fiddler/issues>`_.
 It is stable enough so that we could actually port `Tideways
 <https://tideways.io>`_ to it already which is a multi package repository.

 .. author:: default